 The GSWA interfaces between the student body and the administration and faculty of the School of Social work.
 GSWA officers make effort to identify the needs and concerns of students and bring those issues to the attention of the faculty.
 Additionally, the GSWA organizes both academic and social activities for graduate students.
-Contact Advisors: Dr. Fran Nedjat-Haiem, fnedjathaiem@sdsu.edu, and Prof. Shelly Paule, slpaule@sdsu.edu
+Contact Advisor: Prof. Shelly Paule, slpaule@sdsu.edu